After Nearly Dying, Deryck Whibley Is Choosing Pleasure Over Pain

 Photo courtesy of Deryck Whibley

-When mobile phone photos of a physically diminished, bed-ridden Deryck Whibley surfaced on the internet last spring, it was shocking to say the least.
+When cell-phone photos of a physically diminished, bed-ridden Deryck Whibley surfaced on the Internet last spring, it was shocking to say the least.
 On April 15, Sum 41’s frontman and the band’s last original member fell down in his kitchen with a drink in hand.
 His fiancée, model Ariana Cooper, rushed him to a hospital where doctors said Whibley’s liver and kidneys collapsed from serious alcohol abuse.
-It was as if all his years of hard drinking and non-stop touring had finally caught up with him.
+It was as if all his years of hard drinking and non stop touring had finally caught up with him.

 Videos by VICE